EileenHsieh/Physionet2021-multiple-CVD-detection/README.md

-# Python code for the PhysioNet/Computing in Cardiology Challenge 2021.
+# Python code for PhysioNet/Computing in Cardiology Challenge 2021.
 ## Introduction
 The code contained in this repo is submitted to the PhysioNet/Computing in Cardiology Challenge 2021, where the goal is to detect multiple cardiovascular diseases.
-Please check out this paper for more details
+Please check out this [paper](https://arxiv.org/abs/2204.13917) for more details.

 ## Installation
 To build the programming environment, the docker image is provided.